buhrmi/buhrmi/README.md

 Welcome to my GitHub profile.
 As you can see, everything here is highly professional.

-I'm a developer working mostly with Ruby on Rails, Svelte and Ethereum.
-Come join my [Twitch channel](https://twitch.tv/buhrmi_tv) if you're into that sort of thing.
+Come join my [Twitch channel](https://twitch.tv/buhrmi_tv) if you're into trolling, programming and crypto currencies.

 ## Current projects